-- What I want the group to know and understand: What sin is and how it affects us.
+- KNOW: What sin is and how it affects us.

-- What I want the group to experience: The weight of their sin and its eternal consequences.
+- EXPERIENCE: Feel the weight of their sin and its eternal consequences.

-If you have ever known a two-year-old child or been one yourself, you know they just do wrong things.
-No one has to teach them to be selfish, want their own way or do something they shouldn’t and then try to hide it.
-Doing the wrong thing just comes naturally.
-This situation didn’t start with two year olds.
+Doing the wrong thing is just something that comes naturally.
+But selfishness didn’t just start with two year olds.
 It began way back in the book of Genesis with Adam and Eve.

 Leader, the students will need pens and pencils for this study.

 *One definition of sin is “anything against the will of God.”
 You may want to add to this definition or look up additional meanings.

 *1. Going back to the beginning of the Bible, what do Genesis 2:8–9, Genesis 2:15–17 and Genesis 3:1–6 say about how sin first took root on the earth?

 Encourage discussion about the interaction between Eve and the serpent and her thought process which led to disobedience.
 She was tempted by the serpent (you may want to point out that the serpent was really Satan) into believing God was withholding something good from her, even though she and Adam had the entire garden to enjoy.
 Her decision to disobey God had consequences that are still being felt today.

 2. What do these passages say about God?